Kingm11/Capstone_Project/README.md

  Loading the Dataset: In this step, the dataset is loaded into the notebook using pandas.

   Data Cleaning: This step involves data cleaning, where data is checked for missing values and any outliers.

+  Creating Function: Creating function which will perform predefined action

  Exploratory Data Analysis (EDA): EDA is performed using various graphical and statistical methods to understand the data better.To see unemployment trend during initial spread of covid from may to july 20202.